GradleUp/magik/README.md

     repositories {
         // don't use github(domain: String), that's for fetching, it won't work for publishing github {
-            // this is superfluous since `github` is the default value, but it determines
+            // this is optional since `github` is the default value, but it determines
             // the token name to fetch and the consequent publishing task name
             // eg: publishMavenPublicationToGithubRepository
             name = "github"